What others say:

 Claire both defends and prosecutes which compliments her balanced approach.
-She has particular expertise both as a leading counsel and junior alone in cases involving serious sexual offences, fraud, serious violence and drugs.
+She has particular expertise both as a leading counsel and junior alone in cases involving serious sexual offences, fraud, money laundering, serious violence and drugs.
 Claire's meticulous and methodical approach is perfectly suited to cases with high page counts and the need for attention to detail.

 Claire is a leading junior in the field of professional discipline and undertakes some of chambers’ most complex and serious work.
 She represents clients who face allegations of misconduct, lack of competence and health conditions before a multitude of regulators, most recently at Police Misconduct Hearings (Ministry of Defence police), the Bishop’s Disciplinary Tribunal and the Nursing and Midwifery Council as well as the General Medical Council.